7.1 CAREER SERVICES

 The Office of Career Services, overseen by the Associate Dean for Career Services and Policy Initiatives, includes five directors who counsel students in many areas ranging from first-year summer opportunities and judicial clerkships to corporate opportunities and private law firm practice.
 A sixth director coordinates public interest law and policy counseling.
 In addition, a coordinator oversees job postings and announcements as well as office activities and schedules.
 Finally, a manager helps connect students with pro bono opportunities.

-First-Year Job Searches: The National Association for Legal Professionals (NALP) Principles and Standards state that law school career service offices are not to offer services to first-semester first-year students prior to October 15.
+The National Association for Legal Professionals (NALP) Principles and Standards state that law school career service offices are not to offer services to first-semester first-year students prior to October 15.
 The Office of Career Services staff will hold an orientation meeting to introduce students to the services they offer and to the first-year job search.
-In November, the Office of Career Services also presents a series of programs covering the various types of jobs available for the first-year summer.
+In October and November, the Office of Career Services also presents a series of programs covering the various types of jobs available for the first-year summer and preparing for that job search.
 In October, information about the orientation session and the Job Options Series will be sent to all first-year students.
 The Office of Career Services also encourages all first-year students to meet individually with one of the career counselors during late October and November to discuss the 1L job search.